 One of the more daunting questions at this juncture is how to execute powers of attorney in light of the CDC's "social distancing" recommendations and "stay at home" orders.
 Although powers of attorney are typically executed in front of a notary and two witnesses, the form requirements of the power of attorney can be relaxed if you have no immediate plans to sell or encumber immovable property or make gifts.
 It is not too late to execute a power of attorney.
 Additionally, existing powers of attorney should be reviewed (and possibly updated) in light of the pandemic and strategically placed with trusted individuals so that they can be easily accessed in the event they are needed.

 Laura Walker Plunkett is a member in the New Orleans office of Stone Pigman Walther Wittmann and is the Chair of the Trusts and Estates Group.
 Please contact Laura at email@example.com if you have any questions.

 Hirschel T. Abbott, Jr. is a member in the New Orleans office of Stone Pigman Walther Wittmann.
 Please contact Hirschel at firstname.lastname@example.org if you have any questions.

 Erin E. Kriksciun is a member in the New Orleans office of Stone Pigman Walther Wittmann.
 Please contact Erin at email@example.com if you have any questions.

-John C. Overby is Special Counsel in the New Orleans office of Stone Pigman Walther Wittmann.
+John C. Overby is a member in the New Orleans office of Stone Pigman Walther Wittmann.
 Please contact firstname.lastname@example.org if you have any questions.